 Ann Arbor is a university town, and it offers a large number of rental properties/apartments for students and visitors.
 You can find these using the Google search engine (for example, by typing 'apartments for rent in Ann Arbor, Michigan').
 You need to be prepared to pay a security deposit on the apartment when you sign the lease, whether on-line or in-person.
 This deposit will be returned to you upon vacating the property, provided no damage occurred to the property during your stay there.
 You will find both furnished (with furniture) and unfurnished apartments.
 You may need to look into furnished apartments, which are more expensive to rent; otherwise, you will need to rent or purchase furniture.
 The rent payment is usually due at the beginning of each month.
+Engineering departments are located on North Campus in Ann Arbor.

 The Dekaban Fund does not endorse any rental property over another.

-However, U-M runs an online service with housing rental adverts: https://offcampushousing.umich.edu/housing
+U-M runs an online service with housing rental adverts, targeted mainly at students: https://offcampushousing.umich.edu/housing